elbruno/wrk541-wip/docs/en/analyze-project.md

     Prompt *(Ask Mode)*

     ```text
-    #codebase provide a summary of the tests for the python application in this repository
+    #file:test_main.py provide a summary of the tests for the python application in this repository
     ```

+- Ask GitHub Copilot to explain why the tests are a good way to validate the C# migration

 ??? question "Tip"
     Prompt *(Ask Mode)*

     ```text
-    #codebase why are the Python tests in test_main.py a good way to validate the C# rewrite?
+    #file:test_main.py why are the Python tests in test_main.py a good way to validate the C# rewrite?
     ```

 - Ask for suggestions on how to properly rewrite this project in C#